 P. (Cerioporus) cryptopus (rhizophilus) - white cap, stem

-P. (Lentinus) brumalis - dark brown cap, paler stem.
+P. (Lentinus) brumalis - dark brown cap, paler stem, medium sized angular pores.
 Cap margin with finer hairs than P. arcularius.
 Prefers birch.

 P. (Neofavolus) alveolaris - scaly orange cap, very large diamond shaped pores.
 Often off-centre stem.
 On hardwoods.